matthieucadiot/LocalizedPatternSH.jl/README.md

-# LocalizedPatternSH
-Julia code for computer-assisted proofs of localized patterns in the Swift-Hohenberg PDE

-# Computer-assisted proofs of solitons, eigencouples and orbital stability in the Kawahara equation.
+# Computer-assisted proofs of localized patterns and branches of periodic solutions in the Swift-Hohenberg PDE.